 In 2007, New England traded for Moss, who had courted controversy in Minnesota and then outstayed his welcome in Oakland, and he proved to be the final piece of the jigsaw for one of the greatest offenses ever.

 He brought in 23 touchdowns in his first year (a figure that remains a single-season record) as the 16-0 Pats went to the Super Bowl only to be beaten by the New York Giants.
 Moss led the league in receiving scores again in 2009 (finishing in a tie with Vernon Davis and Larry Fitzgerald on 13) before he was sent back to Minnesota - with Belichick again judging when the time was right to move on from the future Hall of Famer.

 ALBERT HAYNESWORTH, 2011 (VERDICT: MISS)

 Two years after signing a seven-year, $100million deal with the Washington Redskins, defensive lineman Haynesworth was traded to New England for a fifth-round pick having failed to make an impression in the capital amid concerns over his attitude and fitness.

-His time with New England was also short-lived, though, with Haynesworth waived less than four months after signing having clashed with assistant Pepper Johnson.
+His time in Boston was also short-lived, though, with Haynesworth waived less than four months after signing having clashed with assistant Pepper Johnson.
 He would play just seven more games in the NFL.